-Four Minute Free Program, Unlimited Power: A separate, optional trophy event for Unlimited pilots.
-The selection of figures for this program need not be made with reference to the FAI Aerobatic Catalogue.
-Other than remaining in the Aerobatic Box and observing altitude limits, most other contest restrictions are removed.
-A totally distinct set of grading criteria is used to evaluate these flights.
+Four Minute Free Program, Unlimited: A separate, optional trophy event for Unlimited pilots.
+The selection of figures for this program need not be made with reference to the Aresti Aerobatic Catalogue.
+Other than observing altitude limits, most other contest restrictions are removed.
+A totally distinct set of grading criteria is used to evaluate these flights (See Chapter 5).